tesujimath/emacs.d/README.md

 [![Build Status](https://github.com/purcell/emacs.d/workflows/CI/badge.svg)](https://github.com/purcell/emacs.d/actions)
 <a href="https://www.patreon.com/sanityinc"><img alt="Support me" src="https://img.shields.io/badge/Support%20Me-%F0%9F%92%97-ff69b4.svg"></a>

+*This comprises a single change to [Steve Purcell's .emacs.d](https://github.com/purcell/emacs.d) to enable easy customisation via a separate repo.
+The observation is that it's too messy to maintain modifications within the same repo.
+The minor tweak here is to load additional configuration from `~/.emacs.d.annex` if that directory exists and contains `init-local.el`.
+See [my own annex](https://github.com/tesujimath/emacs.d.annex) for an example.
+The change is simply a load path tweak in `init-preload-local.el`*

 # A reasonable Emacs config

 This is my emacs configuration tree, continually used and tweaked